PhilippSteen/DNA-PAINT_analysis/README.md

 ### Main.py

-<b>First, define a Measurement object with the following paramters: </b>
+<b>First, define a Measurement object with the following parameters: </b>

 - in_path: The path to the .hdf5 file containing your single binding sites (or picked NPCs) to be analyzed (string).
 The .hdf5 file must contain groups (i.e. be picked sites).
 - save_path: The folder where you want your output to be saved (string).